-A minimum 5 copies of the complaint shall be filed in the Forum and additional copies to each opposite party.
+A minimum of 5 copies of the complaint shall be filed in the Forum and additional copies to each opposite party.
 The complaint may also be sent by registered post to the address of the forum.
 The complaint may also be sent by registered post to the address of the forum.
 Alternatively, the consumer may register a complaint online through the website of Consumer Online Resource and Empowerment Centre (core.nic.in) run by Consumer Coordination Council and supported by the Department of Consumer Affairs, Government of India.
 To know more click “How to file a consumer complaint online?”

 What are the powers of consumer courts?

 The consumer court may deal with cases regarding consumer disputes and grievances.
-In its judgment the court may pass the order to refund the price paid by the customer, compensation for the loss or injury suffered by the consumer, ordering discontinuation of unfair trade practices, ordering to remove the defects or deficiencies in the product or service, withdrawal of the hazardous goods from selling etc. The court also awards adequate costs to parties.
+In its judgment the court may pass the order to refund the price paid by the customer, compensation for the loss or injury suffered by the consumer, ordering discontinuation of unfair trade practices, ordering to remove the defects or deficiencies in the product or service, withdrawal of the hazardous goods from selling, etc. The court also awards adequate costs to parties.

 Like other judicial courts, the consumer courts also have the power to enforce their orders through the Police and Revenue Departments.
 The forum /commission can issue warrants to produce the defaulter in court and may even sentence the defaulter up to three years jail and impose a fine of Rs.10000/-.
-In some occasions, the court may decide the matter in the absence of accused.
+On some occasions, the court may decide the matter in the absence of accused.

 Whether the aggrieved person can prefer an appeal?

 Yes.
 If a person is aggrieved by the order made by the lower court he may prefer an appeal against such order from a higher court.
 The State commission may admit the appeal filed by an appellant within 30 days from the order of District Forum or if it is satisfied that there were sufficient reasons for not filing an appeal within that period.
-The appeal against the order of District Forum by the State commission will be entertained only after the appellant has deposited in the prescribed manner 50% of the amount or Rs.25000/- whichever is less.
+The appeal against the order of District Forum by the State commission will be entertained only after the appellant has deposited in the prescribed manner 50% of the amount or amount of Rs.25000/- whichever is less.

-Limitation Period: The consumer protection act provides limitation period of two years from the date of cause of action.
+Limitation Period: The consumer protection act provides a limitation period of two years from the date of cause of action.
 In special cases, if the forum is satisfied with the reasons for the delay, it may condone the delay.